Broadcast Abroad - FAQ's

 Our student program revolves around facilities that were built for girls who were rescued from sex trafficking.
 In Peru, we will be working at an aftercare facility for 25 girls.
 Students will create lesson plans, trade and construction projects, and cultural celebrations for children aged 2-20 and the adult care-takers who live in the facility.
 We will also be visiting Machu Picchu, one of the seven wonders of the world, and exploring the Sacred Valley ruins for one day.

 In Zambia, we will be tutoring girls in an after school program in the areas of math, English, and technology.
-When we are not tutoring, we will be working throughout the community on various projects - constructing buildings, beautifying the city, etc. We will also be visiting a local safari in Lusaka for one day.
+When we are not tutoring, we will be working throughout the community on various projects - constructing buildings, beautifying the city, etc. We will also be visiting a local cheetah walk for one afternoon.

 what is an adult trip?